box/mojito/_docs/refs/configurations.md

     l10n.resttemplate.scheme=http
     l10n.resttemplate.authentication.credentialProvider=CONFIG
     l10n.resttemplate.authentication.username=admin
-    l10n.resttemplate.authentication.password=admin
+    l10n.resttemplate.authentication.password=ChangeMe

-If you want to authenticate the user running CLI on command-line, update the following.
-Enter password for ${USER} when promtped.
+If you want to authenticate the user running CLI on command-line, set the following configuration to prompt the user for the password.

     l10n.resttemplate.authentication.credentialProvider=CONSOLE

-    #l10n.resttemplate.authentication.username=admin   # set to ${USER} at run-time
-    #l10n.resttemplate.authentication.password=admin   # obtained at run-time
+Please note that the the username defaults to the current user (Java system property for user.name) running the CLI instead of `admin`.
+Before updating this configuration, it is strongly recommended to add usernames of users that would run the CLI as described in [Database Authentication]({{ site.github.url }}/docs/refs/configurations/#database-authentication).

+You can override Java system property for user.name with `-Duser.name=admin`.
+For example, to run {{ site.mojito_green }} CLI as `admin` user, enter the following:

+    java -Duser.name=admin -jar mojito-cli-<version>.jar <cli-commands>

 ## Box Platform Integration